thePlatform/thePlatform-video-manager/README.md

 **Warning, you are looking at a development branch which may not be stable.
 For the latest Wordpress VIP release please switch to either the Master or Release branch**

 # === thePlatform Video Manager ===
-Developed By: MediaAMP for Media, Inc.
+Developed By: thePlatform for Media, Inc.
 Tags: embedding, video, embed, portal, theplatform, shortcode
 Requires at least: 3.7
 Tested up to: 4.0